sajalagrawal/BugFreeCodes/README.md

 # BugFreeCodes
-It contain codes for various Online Judges.
+It contain codes for solution to problems on various Online Judges.

 The files are named according to the problem name.
 You can find links to the problem on the first line of most files.